coins/bitcoin-scripts/composite-opcodes.md

 # Composite OP_CODES

-We can define custom op_codes by chaining existing op_codes.
+We can define custom opcodes by chaining existing opcodes.

 > DISCLAIMER: DO NOT USE IN PRODUCTION!
 THE CODE IS INSECURE!